-(b) if the Dispute relates to a technical issue in connection with the provision of a Service, or the operation of the Software, the an appropriately qualified technical person appointed by either:
+(b) if the Dispute relates to a technical issue in connection with the provision of a Service, or the operation of the Software, the expert shall be an appropriately qualified technical person appointed by either:

-i. a body of qualified and recognised person qualified in that issue; or
+i. a body of qualified and recognised persons qualified in that issue; or

 ii. a qualified person appointed by the President for the time being of the Australian Computer Society;